mensfeld/Custom-Errors-Handler/README.md

 Custom Errors Handler is intended as an easy alternative to manage showing/rendering exceptions templates (404, 500) in Rails3.

 The intent behind it was to KISS as much as it is possible.
 It allows you to render different 404/500 templates for different controllers/modules.
 If no errors templates are found, it renders default public/error_code template.
-It works only with Rails3
+It works only with Rails3 and it integrates to its middleware, swapping with default ActionDispatch::ShowExceptions.

 ## Usage